 You must set up your machine correctly.
 Any pressure build-up in the system will blow up and cause serious injury to yourself or those around you.
 Don’t try this method at home if you are careless!

-There are different setups for these machines, but I have found that the easiest is to use a bucket with a spout on it.
+There are different setups for these machines, but I have found that using a bucket with a spout is the easiest.
 Put some filter or mesh screen at the bottom.

 Then I put another bucket/funnel on top of that, so there’s no pressure build-up in the system (you can see this setup in picture 2).
 It’s important to remember to use a bucket that you are okay with getting oil in because it will get messy!